JozzaOzza/Project2-frontend/README.md

     I made regular commits, and pushed these commits up to my remote repository for extra protection.
 These commits were usually made after adding new functionality or fixing an issue.

+    See Figure 2 for a picture of the project Roadmap.

 Databases

     Two databases were used in this project, a local H2 database which was used for testing the back-end and a MySQL database for storing the persistent data from the application.